TypeScript with Express

 export async function llmchat(req: Request, res: Response) {

-ollama_request = req.body
+let ollamaRequest: OllamaRequest = req.body

-logClientErr(res, HttpStatus.UNPROCESSABLE_ENTITY, `Invalid appID: ${ollama_request.appID}`)
+logClientErr(res, HttpStatus.UNPROCESSABLE_ENTITY, `Invalid appID: ${ollamaRequest.appID}`)

 return